FEniCS/dolfinx/demo/documented/neumann-poisson/python/demo_neumann-poisson.py.rst

     L = f*v*dx + g*v*ds

-Since we have natural (Neumann) boundary conditions in this problem, we don´t have to implement boundary conditions.
+Since we have natural (Neumann) boundary conditions in this problem, we do not have to implement boundary conditions.
 This is because Neumann boundary conditions are default in DOLFIN.

 To compute the solution we use the bilinear form, the linear forms,